Cholpon Orozobekova, Executive Director

-Co-founder of the Bulan Institute Cholpon Orozobekova is a journalist and conflict analyst.
+Co-founder of the Bulan Institute Cholpon Orozobekova is a researcher and conflict analyst.
 Cholpon’s analytical articles have appeared in such international publications as The Diplomat, Asia Times and the Jamestown Foundation.
-Her professional career began as a correspondent for the newspapers Obon and Asaba in 1995 and 1996.
-She received an MA in International Negotiations and Policy Making from the Geneva Institute of International Relations in addition to an MA in the field of international security from University of Geneva.
-Cholpon is fluent in French and English.
+She also worked in several human rights NGOs in Geneva.
+She holds an MA in International Negotiations and Policy Making from the Graduate Institute for International and Development Studies in Geneva in and an MA in International and European Security from Geneva Centre for Security Policy (GCSP) jointly with University of Geneva.
+Cholpon is fluent in French, Russian and English.

 Currently, Elimbek studies international relations at the Geneva School of Diplomacy and International Relations, before that he studied at the Siant-Petersburg State University.
 As a young professional he did internships in the international department of the Kyrgyz Parliament and at Embassy of the Kyrgyz Republic in the United States.
 After arriving in Geneva, Emilbek had been involved in organizing international conferences and providing with translation services.
 He joined the Bulan Institute in September 2017, and works within the Central Asian program.
 He is based in Geneva and responsible for advocacy and events in Geneva.

 Lotte Wolff, Programme Assistant